alqadasibelal/FoodAndBeverages/README.md

 1. Allow users to give feedbacks and ratings for any meals that are available at the cafeteria.
 1. Allow users to use their mobile camera to take photo of the food and write a note about it.
 1. Increase the promotion of cafeterias in IIUM.
-1.User can give their suggestion
+5.User can give their suggestion or complain for pricing and others things.